Easy Strawberries n’ Cream Phyllo Shells

 It just does not taste the same!

-Just mix whatever strawberry jelly or “jam” you have in the fridge with some whipped cream cheese!
+Just mix whatever strawberry jelly or “jam” you have in the fridge with some WHIPPED cream cheese!

 Tip* The whipped cream cheese part is important!
 The regular block of cream cheese will make the filling too dense!
 This is what I used!
 Philly cream cheese is the best!

 By the way…if you DON’T keep strawberry jam in your fridge at all times, then I’m sorry but we can’t be friends…

 If I come to visit you and out of no where get a hankering for a peanut butter and jelly sandwich (which has been known to happen) you better be able to help me satisfy that craving…